pst-on-github/homebridge-enocean/README.md

 *fakegato* debug level logging is off by default (it just doesn't get the log instance forwarded, so you won't see more severe messages as well).
 To enable it mention `homebridge-enocean-fakegato` in the DEBUG environment variable.
 See *Homebridge > Settings > Startup & Environment > DEBUG*.

+The history is stored in files in the homebridge persistence folder (`/var/lib/homebridge/persist` on Raspian).
+Filenames consist of the platform name and the EnOcean ID like `EnOceanPlatform.EnOID_11-22-33-44.history.json`.

 ## Acknowledgements

 Thanks to [Henning Kerstan](https://github.com/henningkerstan) for the [enocean-core](https://github.com/henningkerstan/enocean-core) repo.
 That saved me to delve into the details of the EnOcean protocol, but also was a great resource for learning.